Credit Cards Business Credit Cards

 Ramp Card

-The Ramp Card is a corporate charge card that earns 1.5% cash back on all purchases and offers credit limits based on the company’s cash balance by connecting to its banking service provider.
+The Ramp Card is a corporate charge card that earns up to 1.5% cash back on qualified purchases (varies by customer and determined by Ramp) and offers credit limits based on the company’s cash balance by connecting to its banking service provider.
 The card offers automated expense management and seamless integration with business tools.

 Corporate gas credit cards

 If your business requires frequent fuel fill-ups, a corporate gas card that only requires an EIN, like the Shell Small Business Card, might be useful.
-Corporate gas cards give you the advantage of issuing multiple cards to your employees as well as setting fuel limits (and sometimes even location limits).
+Corporate gas cards give you the advantage of issuing multiple cards to your employees and setting fuel limits (and sometimes even location limits).

 Like regular corporate credit cards, corporate gas cards provide reporting on the card’s activity and require good business credit to get approved.
-On the downside, they can’t be used for just any type of business purchase.
+However, you can’t use them for just any type of business purchase, which is a downside.

 Corporate gas cards are used specifically for fuel purchases at the pump and sometimes for vehicle maintenance purchases.